 You got the offer!
 Congrats!
 Celebrate!
 But now what?!?
 The offer itself can be overwhelming.
 It is important to be just as diligent in your review and evaluation of the job offer as you were during the interview process.
 What if you’re not sure it’s the right situation for you?
 What if you have more than one offer to consider?
 What if you were hoping for more money?
 The University Career Center is available to assist you as you consider how to proceed with the opportunity you’ve been given.
-Read more here and also follow the link below to our Terp Guide to learn best practices for evaluating offers.
+Review the information below and/or watch the recording of the "Evaluating Job Offers and Salary Negotiation" workshop on this page for a walkthrough.

 Consider the Timeline